nicolejeong/tennessee-state-education-data/analysis/README.md

 # Analysis

 ### Description
-This is where most of the code to transform and analyze the data.
+Code to transform and analyze the data.

 #### Table of Contents
 - *01_merge_files.ipynb* - pulls the data from the `raw-data-files` directory.
 ETL on 10 years (where available) of enrollment, ACT, state assessment, TVAS, and attendance state data.